Skip to Content

 • Identify you as being logged in to our websites;

-• Make sure you connect to the right service on our websites when we make any changes to the way our websites work; and
+• Ensure you connect to the right service on our websites when we make any changes to the way our websites work; and

 • Route users to specific applications of a service.

-Accepting necessary cookies may be a condition of using our websites, so if you block or disable these cookies, we may not be able to guarantee your use of our websites or how the security on our websites will perform during your visit.
+Accepting necessary cookies may be a condition of using our websites, so if you block or disable these cookies, we may not be able to ensure optimal performance or maintain site security during your visit.

-“Analytic” cookies collect information about how you use our websites, e.g., which pages you visit and if you experience any errors while visiting our websites.
-Analytic cookies aggregated and anonymous information (i.e. they do not collect any information that could personally identify you) and are only used to help us improve how our websites work, understand what interests our users and measure how effective our advertising is.
+“Analytics” cookies collect information about how you use our websites, e.g., which pages you visit and if you experience any errors while visiting our websites.
+Analytics cookies collect aggregated data, anonymous information (i.e. they do not collect any information that could personally identify you), and details related to your IP address.
+They are only used to help us improve how our websites work, understand our users’ interests, and measure how effective our advertising is.

 • Web Analytics: To provide statistics on how our websites are used;